Regroupement camps in the Algerian War: Background

 After the start of the Algerian War in 1954, the FLN had implanted itself in rural Algeria, particularly in mountainous areas such as Kabylia, Aurès, and the Nemencha range.
 These zones became centers of both military resistance against the French, and surveillance by the French army.

 Prior to the regroupement policy, rural populations were already experiencing intense military repression.
 These included aerial bombardments, food blockades, destruction of livestock and crops, random arrests of civilians, and summary executions.
 As early as 1955, reports from the Red Cross and international journalists noted that entire villages were being razed in counterinsurgency operations.

-Oppression techniques in rural areas included the use of banned chemical weapons, such as napalm.
+Oppression techniques in rural areas included the use of banned chemical weapons, and incendiary weapons, such as napalm.
 French air force units deployed incendiary bombs in remote regions to target FLN posts and break resistance.
 Napalm was dropped on forests, suspected rebel zones, and even agricultural lands, causing not only massive destruction but also mass panic among the population.
 The extensive use of chemical weapons set the conditions for displacement.

 The French army had already used strategies of regrouping civilians as part of its colonial military practice.
 During the Indochina War, French forces established "protected hamlets" to isolate populations from Viet Minh influence.

 The French authorities claimed that the regroupement strategy was a development plan, aimed to bring education, healthcare, and infrastructure to isolated rural populations.
 But in practice, as many scholars have argued, it was a tool of war and control.
 It allowed the French army to empty contested zones, cut off rural support to the FLN, and impose surveillance on displaced civilians.

 Types of camps

-The French army and colonial administration established several categories of regroupment zones, each with specific administrative or military functions, and they were part of pacification zones.
-The camps included five major types:
+The French army and colonial administration established seven categories of regroupment zones, each with specific administrative or military functions, and they were part of pacification zones.
+Functionally, the camps included four major types: